lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

            (End)
 ~~~~

-{: #Fig-Example-MaxWindFCN title='Transmission of an IPv6 packet carried by 28 fragments in Window mode - ACK-Always, for N=5 and MAX_WIND_FCN=23, with two losses.'}
+{: #Fig-Example-MaxWindFCN title='Transmission of an IPv6 packet carried by 28 fragments in ACK-Always, for N=5 and MAX_WIND_FCN=23, with two losses.'}

 # Fragmentation State Machines